4 Computer Adaptive Testing (CAT)

 4.1 CAT parameters and item selection

-Unless otherwise specified, ROAR assessments use a Rasch model and items are selected based on Fisher information (Linden 2000; Ma et al. 2023).
+Unless otherwise specified, ROAR assessments use a Rasch model and items are selected based on Fisher information (van der Linden 2000; Ma et al. 2023).

 4.2 IRT models and item validation